jcfr/test-book/chapter1.md

 # Masking

-GitBook allows you to organize your {{ "Branch is " | gitBranch }} book into chapters, each chapter is stored in a separate file like this one.
+GitBook allows you to organize your book into chapters, each chapter is stored in a separate file like this one.